 The state of California tasks me, as your teacher, to come up with ways to measure your proficiency in this class.
 This quarter, I have perhaps the most sophisticated and accurate measurement tool that I've ever used to determine grades: you.
 I choose to trust you and to put my faith in your genius.
 I believe you are the world's leading expert on your own learning.
 Of course, I recognize that I have deep expertise in both mathematics and the science of learning that are valuable for your learning.
 But ultimately, what matters most about your experiences in this class is what you do with the resources I've provided and what you know is true about yourself.
-You will be assigning your own grade in this class.
+Thus, you will be assigning your own grade in this class.

 Before you make that decision, I want to share some thoughts about grading with you.
 The dominant narrative our society has about the purpose of grades is that, when we assign grades, we are using those single letters as efficient ways to describe student performance.
 Ironically, there is a mountain of scientific evidence that shows that grades do not do what our society says.
-In fact, all of the following observations have been found to be true in research studies on learning and education:
+In fact, all of the following observations have been found to be true in research studies on learning, education, and about the context of the letter grading system:

 - 1. Grades tend to reduce students' interest in learning itself. - 2.
 Grades tend to reduce students' preference for challenging tasks. - 3.
 Grades tend to reduce the quality of students' thinking. - 4.
 Grades are NOT valid, reliable, or objective. - 5.
 Grades distort the curriculum. - 6.
 Grades waste a lot of time that could be spent on learning. - 7.
 Grades encourage cheating. - 8.
 Grades spoil teachers' relationships with students. - 9.
 Grades spoil students' relationships with each other. - 10.
 Grades are not good incentives: they incentivize the wrong stuff including product over process, what the teacher thinks over what the student thinks, performance over deep learning, etc. - 11.
 Grades impose a hierarchical system that pits teachers against students and encourages competition by ranking students against each other. - 12.
 Grades are currency for a capitalist system that reduces teaching and learning to a mere transaction. - 13.
 Grades are an institutional instrument of compliance, domination, and control. - 14.
 Grades are tools of a massive, coordinated effort to take humans out of the educational process. - 15.
-Grades are not good feedback: grades are too simplistic and attempt to turn something that is extremely complex (learning) into something very simple (single capital letters). - 16.
+Grades are not good feedback: grades are too simplistic and attempt to turn something that is extremely complex (learning) into something very simple (a small set of capital letters: A, B, C, D, F, FW, W, EW and I). - 16.
 Grades are not good markers of learning: grades often communicate more about a students' ability to follow instructions rather than how much that student has learned. - 17.
 Grades aren't fair and they will never be fair.